Table of contents

-Manufacturers must compile and keep available a set of technical documentation that provide evidence of compliance with the EMC directive.
+Manufacturers must compile and keep available a set of technical documentation that provides evidence of compliance with the EMC directive.
 This set of technical documentation is also called a Technical File.
-The Technical File will not only contain a test certificate and test report, but for example also the design documentation and documentation that describes the production process and shows that it ensures consistent quality.
-The Technical File should be held available for inspection by the market surveillance authorities and should be retained in the EU territory (for example by an authorised representative).
+The Technical File will not only contain a test certificate and test report but for example also the design documentation and documentation that describes the production process and shows that it ensures consistent quality.
+The Technical File should be held available for inspection by the market surveillance authorities and should be retained in the EU territory (for example by an authorized representative).
 Read more about the Technical File here.

 5. Affix the CE marking

-Manufacturers that are not based in the EU or have no subsidiary there, are not allowed to sell to consumers directly but have to work through an importer/distributor or appoint an authorised representative.
+Manufacturers that are not based in the EU or have no subsidiary there, are not allowed to sell to consumers directly.
+They have to work with an importer/distributor or, alternatively, appoint an authorized representative.